aryasenna/InvenGlove/README.md

 An initial prototype of a data glove system for Virtual Assembly.

 InvenGlove captures hand motion and finger flex (respectively using Inertial Measurement Unit (IMU)  and flex sensors) connected to   Arduino Mini Pro.
-The gloves interfaced with a PC that runs an API program (InvenGlove Connector) which interprets the sensors readings into object rotation, translation and zoom control inside Autodesk Inventor.
+The gloves is to be interfaced with a PC that runs an small program (InvenGlove Connector) which interprets the sensors readings into object rotation, translation and zoom control inside Autodesk Inventor.

 Minimum hardwares requirments (barebone):